JerrickHoRev/RevatureTraining/Java Notes/demo/HTTP.md

 - verb
     - the "verb" of an http request provides context for what you as the requester are trying to accomplish with your http request
+        - GET: the requester wants to "get" some kind of information
+        - Post: typically used when the request wants to create some kind of entry or provide new information to the web application
+        - PUT: typically used when the requester wants to update ALL of some resource handled by the web application
+        - PATCH: typically when the requester wants to update SOME of a resource handled by the web application
+        - DELETE: typically used when the requester wants to delete some resource handled by the web application

 You also should be familiar with the following components of an http response:
 - body